LeslieDancey/FME_Desktop_Advanced/custom_transformer_types.md

 As a separate file, linked transformers are perhaps a little harder to understand and manage.
 However, a linked custom transformer is much easier to share among users: any number of users can use the same custom transformer definition.
 Additionally, maintenance is easier too because any changes made to the definition are automatically propagated to any workspace that uses it.

+**Exporting a Custom Transformer**

+All custom transformers start out as an embedded version.
+To create a linked version the custom transformer is exported from the workspace.

+This is easily done by clicking on the canvas tab for the embedded definition and choosing File
+> Export as Custom Transformer from the menubar:

+At this point a dialog opens in which you can confirm the transformer name and category, plus some other parameters including the save location:

+Clicking OK creates the custom transformer and opens it in a new instance of Workbench.